TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 - **Demand destruction** due to lower industrial activity,
 - **Higher solar capacity** leading to reduced net load during daylight hours.

-Importantly, this adjustment is implemented as a **downward dispersion**, not a global shift — meaning the **median remains the same**, but the lower quantiles extend further down.
+Importantly, this adjustment is implemented as a **downward dispersion**, not a global shift and, as a consequence, the **median remains the same**, but the lower quantiles extend further down.

 > This is a raw assumption that would deserve refinement in a future version (e.g. by explicitly modeling new solar capacity or demand elasticity).

-The result is a set of 200 realistic 2025 residual load trajectories — each preserving historical patterns, incorporating plausible uncertainty, and aligned with market fundamentals.
+The result is a set of 200 realistic 2025 residual load trajectories with each preserving historical patterns while incorporating plausible uncertainty.

 ![RL sim quantiles](images/simulating_spot_prices/rl_sim_quantiles.png)